 Step 1: Add Images

 As with any image gallery, you first need to add your media.
 Once you have uploaded your images though, you can add your Media Tags and Categories.
-You will still see the sections for adding the Title, Caption, Alt Text and Description – add these in.
+You will also still see the sections for adding the Title, Caption, Alt Text and Description – add these in.

 If you scroll down a little further, you’ll now see additional fields for Media Tags and Media Categories.
 Gallery Filtering allows you to filter by tag or category, so add both.
 You can also make changes to both fields later on.